Balance Sheet: Assets

 Assets are resources controlled by the company as a result of past events and from which future economic benefits are expected to flow to the entity.

-The analysis of the financial data reveals several noteworthy trends in asset composition and valuation over the periods presented.
+The quarterly financial data reveals several noteworthy trends and patterns in the company’s asset composition and overall financial position over the examined periods.

 - Cash and Cash Equivalents